 We couldn’t have come this far without the generous support and encouragement of the The Birkhofer Family, The Dana Foundation, The Dan Paul Foundation, and the Seth Sprague Educational and Charitable Foundation, as well as the following government agencies: National Endowment for the Arts, New York State Council on the Arts, and New York City Department of Cultural Affairs.

-The Teaching Artist Project website was designed by Managing Director for Training and Communications, Katie Rainey.
+The Teaching Artist Project website was designed by Director of the Teaching Artist Project, Katie Rainey.